We hear hackathon organizers complain time and time again that they just can’t seem to attract enough developers to their hackathon.

 You can foster a great community environment by hosting your hackathon on a platform that doesn’t just offer collaboration as a standalone tool, but one that makes it easy and natural.

-For organisers who run their hackathons on Eventornado, community engagement is the most crucial aspect of their planning process and it starts instantly.
+For organizers who run their hackathons on Eventornado, community engagement is the most crucial aspect of their planning process and it starts instantly.

-As soon as participants are registered, they’re automatically directed straight to the community space where they can meet all the other participants, speak to the organisers, and even get help from the mentors.
+As soon as participants are registered, they’re automatically directed straight to the community space where they can meet all the other participants, speak to the organizers, and even get help from the mentors.

-It won’t matter how amazing your prize is or how special your guests are because if you didn’t promote your hackathon properly, nobody will know it exists!
+It won’t matter how amazing your prize is or how special your guests are because if you don’t promote your hackathon properly, nobody will know it exists!

 If you don’t get the word out, you risk wasting your efforts and losing out on talented developers who could have enriched your hackathon and been part of your community.